Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey

 \textbf{With consideration of mobility}

-The previous studies focusing on AI-driven QC overlooked the consideration of node mobility in wireless networks.
-This aspect was addressed by a limited number of studies, such as \cite{done-second-shike-6-ok}.
-Multiple mobile UAV platforms acted as mobile BSs to gather data from other devices.
-Note that trajectory planning of multiple UAVs fell within the domain of routing, as data from devices were relayed by multiple UAVs to reach the destination.
-The proposed QMARL-based algorithm offered a notable advantage in reducing the action dimensionality.
-By employing project value measures, it effectively compressed the size into a logarithmic scale.
-This reduction proved beneficial for enhancing the convergence of training in large MARL scenarios.
+The previous studies focusing on AI-driven QC overlook the consideration of node mobility in wireless networks.
+This aspect is addressed by a limited number of studies, such as \cite{done-second-shike-6-ok}.
+Multiple mobile UAV platforms act as mobile BSs to gather data from other devices.
+Note that trajectory planning of multiple UAVs falls within the domain of routing, as data from devices are relayed by multiple UAVs to reach the destination.
+The proposed QMARL-based algorithm presents a significant advantage in reducing action dimensionality.
+By utilizing projective value measures, it efficiently compresses the dimensionality to a logarithmic scale.
+This dimensionality reduction facilitates improved convergence during training, particularly in large-scale MARL scenarios.